ShimazuSystems/Project-Stargate-An-Investigation-into-Anomalies-Oversight-and-Dual-Use-Capabilities/README.md

 ## Summary
 Within this repository, at it's core, is a paper that contains all the information you need to know (with sources).
 Within the blueprints folder you will find the tools you need to replicate and source this information yourself - I cannot emphasise enough that you must use Deep Research capabilities to do this.
 You must use Source Verification & substantiated research.
-You will 100% reach the same conclusion, with zero discrepenacy.
+You will 100% reach the same conclusion, with zero discrepancy.

 If anyone from OpenAI, Oracle or Crusoe reads this - I just hope your morals win.
 That you can see the danger, the world you are going to destroy to attempt to build a new one - all constructed on a lie that you convinced yourselves was 'for the greater good'.